Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 How I assess erectile dysfunction

-There's a reason online "one-pill-fits-all" erectile dysfunction treatment approaches disappoint: without diagnosis, you can end up treating the wrong problem.
+Online "one-pill-fits-all" approaches disappoint for a reason: without diagnosis, you can end up treating the wrong problem.

-In my London practice, I see erectile dysfunction every week—and the pattern is rarely "one cause".
-The assessment clarifies what's driving your symptoms, so we can match treatment to mechanism.
+In my London practice, I see erectile dysfunction every week.
+The pattern is rarely "one cause".
+Assessment clarifies what's driving your symptoms, so we can match treatment to mechanism.

 Step 1: A focused, non-awkward history